r-koubou/GifSyncAnimator/README.md

 ## For macOS Users

 > [!IMPORTANT]
-> On macOS, due to security specifications of macOS, distribution is not currently undertaken.
-It is necessary to build on the Mac using the DAW.
+> On macOS, due to the security specifications of macOS and the requirements of the Apple Developer Program, we are not currently distributing it.
+You will need to build it on your own Mac.
-> I can distribute it by joining the Apple Developer Program and paying an annual fee of 99 US dollars, allowing Apple to issue a signature, but there are no plans for this at present.
+> I could distribute it by joining the Apple Developer Program and using the signature issued by Apple, but there are no plans to do so at the current time.

 ## Build from source code